adityagarwal15/BUGEASE/backend/README.md

 ## 🛠 Development Notes

 - Database: Using **SQLite** for development (auto-generated locally after migrations).
-- This backend is meant to be run alongside a frontend locally.
+- Redis is **required** to enable real-time WebSocket functionality.
-- All settings are development-friendly.
-Do not use this setup for production.
+- Do not use this setup as-is for production.

 ---